jimivdw/grunt-mutation-testing/README.md

 - Improved reporting.

 ## Planned for the next release
+- Configuration overhaul;
-- Local mutation exclusions;
+- Karma:
+  - Auto-detecting which unit test file belongs to which source code file(s).
-- Better (HTML) reporting.
+- Mocha:
+  - Better way of inferring which files should be copied to the temporary location.

 ## Planned for the future
-- Configuration overhaul;
 - Performance improvements (mainly for Karma);
 - Improve documentation;
+- Improve console output;
 - Karma:
-  - Auto-detecting which unit test file belongs to which source code file(s);
   - Cleaner way of dealing with infinite loops introduced by mutating the code.
 - Mocha:
-  - Better way of inferring which files should be copied to the temporary location;
   - Deal with infinite loops introduced by mutations.
 - Perform mutations on AST nodes rather than source file locations;
 - Some more code refactoring;